TimzOwen/black-jack-Game/README.md

 # black-jack-Game
-a simple game crd changer vs a deal in js
+a simple game card player changer vs a dealer player   written in java script. with a simple hmtl UI for user interactive